dogtuna/gardenia_planner/README.md

 # Interactive Fall Garden Plan

 This repository contains a single-page web application for planning a fall vegetable garden.
 The interface includes an interactive planting timeline, garden bed layouts, a plant library, and a step-by-step action plan.
+A button in the "Seeds to Order" section lets you download a text file with any seeds you still need to buy.

 ## Opening `index.html`